Crafting Query Parameters in Python

 Key requirements:

-key=valuepair, all with the same key. - The function should handle empty dictionaries gracefully.
+- The function must handle empty dictionaries gracefully (returning "?").

 Expected behavior: